espresso/espresso/Intro.md

 A controller is meant to organize and setup actions.

 The basic setup is base URL.
-It is defaulted to the controller's undersocred name and are used by all actions.
+It is defaulted to the controller's underscored name and are used by all actions.

 Other setups are action-specific and can be set for N or for all actions.<br/>
 To define a setup for all actions, simply call appropriate method at controller's class level.<br/>